 “There are so many artists and works of art that look at issues related to identity, diverse perspectives, culture, values, and ask if the world is really as it could and should be.
 We need as many ways as possible to explore multiple dimensions of those issues, especially the living human experiences at the heart of those issues.
 Arts education can help us do that.”

 Aysha Upchurch, Faculty Co-Chair

-HGSE consists of a faculty of the whole, and students can work with and take courses with faculty throughout HGSE and Harvard.
+Students will work closely with faculty associated with their area of study, but students can also work with and take courses with faculty throughout HGSE and Harvard.
 The faculty co-chairs for Arts and Learning are below.
 View our faculty directory for a full list of HGSE faculty.

 Cohort and Community

 As a participant in the A&L Concentration, you will connect with other members of your cohort through a yearlong seminar.
 Outside of class, you can share your artistic work during A&L cabaret nights, concerts, film screenings, and campus art gallery expositions.
 It is an energizing and inspiring experience to be surrounded by so many creative artists and educators — all working together to make an impact in the lives of others.

 Tell us about yourself so that we can tailor our communication to best fit your interests and provide you with relevant information about our programs, events, and other opportunities to connect with us.